harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-cpu-hog-exec.md

 ---

 ## Introduction
-- This experiment consumes the CPU resources of the application container
+- This experiment consumes the CPU resources of the application container.

 - It simulates conditions where app pods experience CPU spikes either due to expected/undesired processes thereby testing how the overall application stack behaves when this occurs.